Copicake/copicake-docs/docs/intro.md

 ---

 P.S.
-If you are looking for our main website, please check out copicake.com.
+If you are looking for our main website, please check https://copicake.com

 P.P.S.
-If you are our user already and you are looking for the editor, please check out editor.copicake.com.
+If you are our user already and you are looking for the editor, please check https://editor.copicake.com